ForestOfLight/skyoobguide/docs/cosmetic.md

 ---

-{: .new }
-> This trick has been updated for the 0.19.1 patch!

 ## Hold Smuggling

 Various Props
 {: .label .label-green }
 Various Emotes
 {: .label .label-green }

+{: .new }
+> Changes have been made to this entry for the 0.19.1 patch!

 This glitch lets you hold props in your hand during animations that normally don't allow you to.
 Some of these are silly, and a few are actually useful.
 First, let's cover the main procedure: